hvkr15/AI-Music-Hub--One-place-For-All---Mini-Project/README.md

-# 🎵 AI Music Hub - One Place for All
+# 🎵 Dynamic Tune - One Place for All

 **Your Complete AI-Powered Music Platform**